syedraashid/basic-aadhar-portal-logic/README.md

 # basic-aadhar-portal-logic
-using the encapsulation created and basic addhar portal back end logic
+using the encapsulation created an basic addhar portal back end logic